Men are heartless. They take no thought

 Life goes its own way - just as if nothing had happened.

 And nothing has happened, either.
-Only to us two."
+Only to us two.

 Grief connects us all, but something that we feel, perceive and experience very individually.
-With an adaptation of Ibsen's Little Eyolf and supported by contemporary interviews, the new music theater Great open eyes opens a dialogue around grief and child loss.
+With an adaptation of Ibsen's Little Eyolf and supported by community interviews, the new music theater Great open eyes opens a dialogue around grief and child loss.

 Through the fictional characters of the Allmers, Rita and Alfred, whose son Eyolf drowned, it examines the different phases of mourning in a non-linear narrative.
 Eyolf's last encounter with the Rat-wife, who, like the Pied Piper of Hamelin, frees rats from the hatred of residents, becomes a reflective metaphor for the parents' unraveling grief process.
 Their emotional worlds surface in an episodic structure around this dream vision.
 These worlds reveal guilt, helplessness, anger, denial, premonitions, and repressed emotions.
-For Great open eyes, a concentric space was created, inspired by the haunting eyes of Little Eyolf.
+For Great Open Eyes, a concentric space was created, inspired by the haunting eyes of Little Eyolf.
 In the center of its iris is an earth-filled pool, from which Eyolf and the Rat-Wife emerge and descend.
 Surrounding the stage are orchestra and audience.
 They build an integrated part of the scene and soundscape with optical and acoustic impulses that the parents cannot escape.
 On this narrow path and three catwalks into nowhere, Rita and Alfred work through their grief, self-reflection, and external expectations.
 A mirror hovers above their heads, distortedly merging all levels.

-Great open eyes seeks to be developed and performed in collaboration with communities and their opera institutions.
+Great Open Eyes seeks to be developed and performed in collaboration with communities and their opera institutions.
 The process begins with interviewing locals through partnerships with churches, support groups, and psychotherapists.
 Then collective experiences are drawn from the recorded interviews.
 The focus here is on similarities in grief processing and perceptions, but not on reproducing or recognizing individual fates on stage.

 Carmen C. Kruse